aregtech/areg-sdk/docs/DEVELOP.md

 {
     printf("%s to output message.\n", success ? "succeeded" : "failed");

+    // Sleep for no reason!
+Do not do this in a real application.
+    // It is done to give chance to see output message on console.
+    // Otherwise, the next line of code close the application and yuo miss the message on console.
+    Thread::sleep(NECommon::WAIT_1_SECOND);

-    // The client completed the job, set signal to exit application
+    // The client completed the job, set signal to quit application Application::signalAppQuit();
-    // sleep for a while before exit application.
-    Thread::sleep(NECommon::WAIT_500_MILLISECONDS);
-    Application::signalAppQuit();
 }

 void ClientComponent::requestHelloServiceFailed(NEService::eResultType FailureReason)
 {
     // make error handling here.
-    printf("Failed to execute request, retry again.");
+    printf("Failed to execute request, retry again.\n");
     if (isConnected())
     {
         // the service is still connected, and can resend the request.